ariadne-cps/ariadne/README.md

 ### Downloading the sources

 A pre-packaged source zip/tar.gz archive is always available in the [releases](https://github.com/ariadne-cps/ariadne/releases) section of Ariadne's GitHub space.
-Still, it is usually preferable to *clone* the repository using Git.
-To do that, you should issue
+Still, it is usually preferable to *clone* the repository using Git, in order to keep the distribution updated as soon as a new release is available.
+To do that, you shall issue

 ```
 git clone https://github.com/ariadne-cps/ariadne
 ```

-which will create an *ariadne* directory under the present working directory.
+which creates an *ariadne* directory under the present working directory.
 Let's switch into that directory.

 ### Building